-Peter Breen is a second-term State Representative and House Republican Floor Leader, a role where he serves as the lead debater on all bills that reach the floor of the chamber.
+Peter Breen served two terms as State Representative from 2015-2019, including as Republican Floor Leader from 2017-2019, a role where he served as the lead debater on all bills that reached the Floor of the Illinois House.
 In 2014, Peter mounted an underdog campaign to unseat a popular six-term incumbent Republican in the primary election, closing a 25-point margin and eventually securing a 14-point victory.
 In November 2014, he would go on to become the first resident of the Village of Lombard in 140 years to be elected to the General Assembly.

 Peter earned his Bachelor of Engineering in Electrical Engineering from Vanderbilt University, completing the program in just 3 years.
 Peter earned his Juris Doctor from the University of Notre Dame, which he attended on scholarship.
 He is a member of the Father Boecker Council of the Knights of Columbus and is an Eagle Scout.
-Peter and his wife Margie have been married for over 12 years, and they are the proud parents of one son, Matthew Elijah, whom they adopted in August 2016, and James Francis, whom they adopted in September 2018.
+Peter and his wife Margie have been married for 14 years, and they are the proud parents of two sons, Matthew Elijah, whom they adopted in August 2016, and James Francis, whom they adopted in September 2018.